auth0/nextjs-auth0/EXAMPLES.md

 });
 ```

-See a running example of a [CSR protected page](./examples/kitchen-sink-example/pages/profile.tsx) in the kitchen-sink example app.
+See a running example of a [CSR protected page](./example-app/pages/profile.tsx) in the example app.

 ## Protect an API Route